Frankie Osborne: Storylines

-2016 - 2017

 In July 2016, after discovering that Esther is planning to marry Kim Butterfield, who she has a strong dislike for, Frankie teams up with Grace Black to try and stop the wedding, sabotaging it by trashing the Osborne house and stealing all of the wedding decorations.
 However, she ultimately does attend the wedding.
 She is later left devastated as her foster daughter, Jade Albright's cancer returns, and she supports her, along with the rest of the Osbornes, despite her anger.
 Jade passes away after contracting an infection as a result of being immune suppressed, devastating Frankie and the rest of the Osborne family.

 Frankie confides in Jack and Esther that she is beginning to feel like she doesn't have a purpose anymore and decides to start touring her Cher impersonation act again.
 To her surprise, Johnno comes to visit and explains that his partner dropped out of a planned Cher and Elvis tour.
 Frankie is torn between staying with Jack and going with Johnno.
 She and Jack argue, and he eventually gives her an ultimatum, asking her to meet him at the school where a prize-giving ceremony in memory of Jade was being held if she decides to stay with him.
 Frankie is close to choosing Johnno but turns him down at the last minute, telling him she is still in love with Jack.
 Unbeknownst to her, there is an explosion at the school and Jack is left trapped under rubble.
 Believing that he is dying, Jack leaves Darren a message to take to Frankie.
 She calls him and leaves a message apologizing for nearly leaving and reaffirming her love for him.
 As Jack is being put into the ambulance, Diane O'Connor offers to go to the Osborne's to tell Frankie about what has happened.
 After hanging up the phone, Frankie sees the news on the television and collapses.
 When Diane gets to the house, she finds Frankie lying on the floor and calls the paramedics.
-She calls Jack and informs him that Frankie had suffered a stroke and stopped breathing.
+She calls Jack and informs him that Frankie has suffered a stroke and stopped breathing.
 Frankie is declared dead by the paramedics on 1 November 2017 and her funeral is held on 23 November.

 Frankie briefly appears on 27 November as a ghost to Jack.
 Fighting for his life in the hospital, Jack tells Frankie that he is coming to join her, but she convinces him to carry on living.
 They say a final goodbye and Jack recovers from his injuries.